sahilkarle/Real-Estate-Price-Predictor-and-Recommendation-System/README.md

 # Real-Estate-Price-Predictor-and-Recommendation-System

 This project involves predicting the prices of flats and houses based on various parameters, performing data analysis, and providing recommendations based on location and similarity scores.
-The project is implemented using a Flask app for demonstration purposes.
+The project is implemented using a Streamlit Application for demonstration purposes.

 ## Table of Contents